Liberals challenge Islamist grip on Syrian National Council

 LIBERALS SCEPTICAL

 Divisions within the opposition have also undermined the revolt.
-Despite the formation of the committee to restructure the SNC, liberals were skeptical about the Muslim Brotherhood's willingness to loosen its grip.
+Despite the formation of the committee to restructure the SNC, liberals were sceptical about the Muslim Brotherhood's willingness to loosen its grip.

 "Once the SNC is left on its own again it will disunite.
 The deal was reached to give a basis for the 'Friends of Syria' to help the revolt," said opposition leader Kamal Labwani, who has spent ten years as a political prisoner in Syria.